Josephine Santiago-Bond: Personal life

 Santiago-Bond was born in the U.S. to Filipino parents.
-Her parents were studying in U.S. and returned to the Philippines where Santiago-Bond grew up.
-She has two sisters.
+Her parents studied in the U.S. and returned to the Philippines where Santiago-Bond grew up with two older sisters; one of them pursued veterinary medicine and the other pursued human medicine.
+She said she never felt pressured by her parents to push for similar fields.

 Education

-Santiago-Bond attended the Philippine Science High School.
+Santiago-Bond attended Philippine Science High School.
+As a senior, she was inspired by her friend Rose, a freshman at the University of the Philippines (UP), to study at the UP College of Engineering, which offered promising employment opportunities to graduate students interested in telecommunications.
 Santiago-Bond went on to attend college at the University of the Philippines and received a Bachelors of Science in Electronics and Communications.
-She earned her master's degree in electrical engineering at South Dakota State University.
+After traveling to South Dakota due to family-related decisions, she landed her first engineering job at Daktronics, an American electronics company.
+Simultaneously, she pursued her master's degree in electrical engineering at South Dakota State University.